protosam/Threading.js/README.md

 A good polyfill for `Proxy()` was made by the Google guys here: https://github.com/GoogleChrome/proxy-polyfill

-In regards to classes, a backwards compatible class will be built later.
-Right now Threading.js likes the ES6 spec, so we are following that.
+In regards to classes, a backwards compatible version that uses an older way to build a class will be built later.
+Right now we like the ES6 spec, so we are following that.

 ## Usage
 The script that does the heavy lifting is `threading.js`.
 You include it in your html like so: